OpenXAI: Towards a Transparent Evaluation of Model Explanations: Introduction

-While \textbf{\emph{Captum library}}~\citep{kokhlikyan2020captum} is an open-source library which provides implementations and APIs for various state-of-the-art explanation methods, its focus is not on evaluating and/or benchmarking these methods which is the main goal of our work. \textbf{\emph{Quantus library}}~\cite{hedstrom2022quantus}, on the other hand, provides implementations of certain evaluation metrics to measure the faithfulness and stability/robustness of explanation methods.
+While \textbf{\emph{Captum library}}~\citep{kokhlikyan2020captum} is an open-source library that provides implementations and APIs for various state-of-the-art explanation methods, its focus is not on evaluating and/or benchmarking these methods which is the main goal of our work. \textbf{\emph{Quantus library}}~\cite{hedstrom2022quantus}, on the other hand, provides implementations of certain evaluation metrics to measure the faithfulness and stability/robustness of explanation methods.
 However, it does not focus on benchmarking explanation methods or providing public dashboards to compare the performance of these methods.
 Furthermore, the stability/robustness measures~\citep{alvarez2018robustness} supported by Quantus are somewhat outdated and have been superseded by recently proposed metrics~\citep{agarwal2022rethinking}.
 In addition, Quantus does not support any fairness metrics to evaluate disparities in the quality of explanations which is very important in real-world settings such as healthcare, criminal justice, and policy.
-In contrast, OpenXAI not only subsumes popular faithfulness and stability/robustness metrics supported by Quantus but also supports 19 new metrics to measure the faithfulness, stability/robustness, as well as the fairness of explanation methods~\citep{agarwal2022rethinking,dai2022fairness,krishna2022disagreement}.
+In contrast, OpenXAI not only subsumes popular faithfulness and stability/robustness metrics supported by Quantus but also supports 7 new metrics to measure the faithfulness, stability/robustness, as well as the fairness of explanation methods~\citep{agarwal2022rethinking,dai2022fairness,krishna2022disagreement}.
 In addition, OpenXAI focuses on systematically benchmarking state-of-the-art explanation methods and providing public dashboards to readily compare these methods.

 \textbf{\emph{SHAP benchmark}}~\cite{shapbench} only focuses on evaluating and comparing different variants of SHAP~\citep{lundberg17:a-unified} via certain faithfulness metrics which are similar to the Prediction Gap on Important (PGI) and Unimportant (PGU) feature perturbation metrics outlined in our work.
 Note that the SHAP benchmark does not include any stability/robustness or fairness metrics.
-In contrast, OpenXAI not only includes 20 new metrics to evaluate the stability/robustness and fairness of explanation methods but also benchmarks various other methods (e.g., LIME, Gradient-based methods).
+In contrast, OpenXAI benchmarks these metrics extensively across a variety of explanation methods (\eg LIME, Gradient-based methods).